Library Usage Surges

 The latest developments now include is own website coupled

-keeping with the goal of using the most current technology where possible.
-As
+with the goal of using the most current technology where possible.
+As a

 patrons in the village or outside will be able to search for items before